 Cilantro: A must in guacamole and pico de gallo.
 Cilantro is also used in Asian salads.
 It’s especially good in this pork dish.
 You either love or hate cilantro.
 If you’re a hater, sub parsley instead.

-Dill: Fresh dill is notably good in coleslaw, egg salad, potato salad and added to a mix of greens in regular old tossed salad.
+Dill: Fresh dill is notably good in coleslaw, egg salad, potato salad and added to a mix of greens in a tossed salad.
 It’s also a great garnish for soups and spring rolls.
 At the end of the growing season, I dry as much dill as I can; I like to have it on-hand to sprinkle atop soups and mix into dressings.

 Lemon Balm: This is a new herb for me.
 But what I read says to add it to dishes as you would add lemon juice or zest.
 Chop and add to water for an herby summer drink.
 Or create an herby butter with lemon balm and honey.
 Yum!